For STC WDCB Chapter members only

 - Include contact information such as your Twitter handle, website URL, Facebook address, or LinkedIn profile.

-- Sign-up for a Gravatar account at https://en.gravatar.com/ if you don't already have one.
-When you reply to anyone's comment, your picture will show next to your reply.
+- Sign up for a free Gravatar account at https://en.gravatar.com/ if you don't already have one.
+You sign up using your email addresses then upload an image to represent you (your avatar) when you log in to any forum or website account with that email address.
+You can add more email addresses and other images to your account and set a specific avatar for each email address.
+When you reply to anyone's comment with your logged in email address, your avatar will show next to your reply.
 [Gravatar is a globally recognized avatar that represents you online whenever you interact with blogs and forums.
 You create your gravatar image profile just once and then when you participate in any Gravatar-enabled site, your Gravatar image will automatically follow you there.
 Gravatar is a free service for site owners, developers, and users.
 It is automatically included in every WordPress.com and WordPress.org account and is run and supported by Automattic.]

 - We strive to publish content in a timely fashion while working within our editorial calendar schedule.